Riverview Park (Chicago): History

-"Big Bill" Haywood, the Industrial Workers of the World leader, once spoke here to a crowd of almost 80,000 people.
+Bill Haywood, leader of Industrial Workers of the World, once spoke at the park to a crowd of almost 80,000 people.

-Rides and attractions

-Riverview was famous for The Bobs wooden roller coaster.
-Other popular coasters were The Comet, The Silver Flash, The Fireball and the Jetstream.
-Aladdin's Castle was a classic fun house with a collapsing stairway, mazes and turning barrel.
-Shoot the Chutes, Hades, the Rotor, Tilt-a-Whirl, Wild Mouse, the Mill on the Floss (Tunnel of Love), and Flying Turns were just a few of the many classic rides.
-"The Pair-O-Chutes at Riverview Park'll shake us up all day" is a line from the Beach Boys' song "Amusement Parks U.S.A." from their 1965 album, Summer Days (And Summer Nights!!).
-There were over 120 rides in the park.

-Racism and closing

-Riverview closed in 1967.
-Enduring urban myths describe the park's "seedy" atmosphere in the '60s as it became more integrated.
-Contemporaneous articles in black publications such as the Chicago Defender described black patrons being subject to latent and overt racism.
-The most overt was a longstanding attraction officially named "African Dip" and later truncated to "Dip", but unofficially called "Dunk the Nigger".
-It was not owned by Riverview, but by an outside concessionaire that rented space from the park.
+Enduring racially motivated myths described the park's "seedy" atmosphere in the 1950s and 1960s as it became more integrated between races.
+Contemporaneous articles in black publications such as The Chicago Defender described black patrons being subject to latent and overt racism.
+The most overt was a longstanding dunk tank attraction officially named "African Dip" and later shortened to "Dip", but often referred to by patrons as "Dunk the Nigger".
 In the 1950s, the NAACP and Chicago newspaper columnist Mike Royko successfully lobbied to shut it down.

 According to Victoria Wolcott, author of the 2012 book Race, Riots, and Roller Coasters:

 “You see this thing a lot, when African Americans begin going in large numbers [to amusement parks], the parks are increasingly associated with danger and criminality...”